Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 How A Feast for Odin is played

 A Feast for Odin is a worker placement game with a lot of options – to be precise there are 61 choices when placing a worker.
 But don’t be scared of that.
-Actions are categorized into sensible groups (like building ships and houses, hunting, managing livestock, producing resources, sailing, occupying new lands) and many of them do the same thing, only with different resources and/or at different levels.
+Actions are categorized into sensible groups (like building ships and houses, hunting, managing livestock, producing resources, sailing, and occupying new lands) and many of them do the same thing, only with different resources and/or at different levels.

 The game is played in 6 (short game) or 7 (long game) rounds and each round is divided into 12 phases.
 To help players, a handy guide card is provided, describing the phases.
 So you can just play by that guide and be perfectly fine:

 - New Viking.
-Take one Viking from Banquet table (we’ll talk about that in phase 9) and place it on your Thing square (available Vikings for action).
+Take one Viking from the Banquet table (we’ll talk about that in phase 9) and place it on your Thing square (available Vikings for action).
 Each round you have one less Viking on the Banquet table and one more for action.

 - Harvest.
 You receive food: peas, beans, flax, grain, cabbage, and fruit.
 (Yes, there are a lot of resources.)